Today's Articles

 Luba society consisted of miners, smiths, woodworkers, potters, crafters, and people of various other professions.
 Their success and wealth grew greatly over time, but this also caused their gradual decline to marauding bands of slavers, robbers, and terrorists from among Portuguese and Omani-led or influenced invasions.
 Archaeological evidence proves that the Baluba had settlements around the lakes and marshes of the Upemba Depression by the fifth century CE.
 The evidence suggesting an advanced Iron Age society comes from multiple sites, and these are among the best-developed archaeological records in Central Africa.

 Archaeological studies suggest that the Luba people live in villages, in homes made of reeds and wattle, around the shores of numerous streams and lakes found in the Upemba Depression of Central Africa.
-This Depression has been historically flooded from the water runoff from southern Shaba highlands for parts of the year, its water bodies filled with papyrus islands and floating vegetation, the region drying out after rains ended.
-As a community, the Luba people constructed dams and dikes as high as 6 to 8 feet using mud, papyrus, and other vegetation, to improve the marshy soil conditions for agriculture and stockfish during the long dry season.
-With settled communities, states Thomas Reefe, a professor of History, the Luba people had developed metal extraction techniques, skills to make utilitarian products from them, and a "high degree of craft specialization."
+This Depression has historically flooded from the water runoff from the southern Shaba highlands for parts of the year.
+Its water bodies are filled with papyrus islands and floating vegetation, and the region is drying out after the rains end.
+As a community, the Luba people constructed dams and dikes as high as 6 to 8 feet using mud, papyrus, and other vegetation to improve the marshy soil conditions for agriculture and stockfish during the long dry season.
+With settled communities, states Thomas Reefe, a professor of History, the Luba people had developed metal extraction techniques, skills to make practical products from them, and a "high degree of craft specialization."

-These were natural borders, such as that created by the waters of Lake Upemba, where passage across required channels and bridges.
-The movement into and out of the Luba people's lands was thus controlled and taxed.
-The date of This article was chosen to coincide with the Democratic Republic of Congo’s independence from Belgium.
+These were natural borders, such as those created by the waters of Lake Upemba, where passage across required channels and bridges.
+Thus, the movement into and out of the Luba people's lands was controlled and taxed.
+The date of this article was chosen to coincide with the Democratic Republic of Congo’s independence from Belgium.

 New Poem Each Day